-The Company considers evidence of impairment for receivables and held-to-maturity investment securities at both a specific asset and collective level.
-All individually significant receivables and held-to-maturity investment securities are assessed for specific impairment.
-All individually significant receivables and held-to-maturity investment securities found not to be specifically impaired are then collectively assessed for any impairment that has been incurred but not yet identified.
-Receivables and held-to-maturity investment securities that are not individually significant are collectively assessed for impairment by grouping together receivables and held-to-maturity investment securities with similar risk characteristics.
+The Company considers evidence of impairment for receivables at a specific asset level.
+All individually significant receivables are assessed for specific impairment.
+All individually significant receivables found not to be specifically impaired are then collectively assessed for any impairment that has been incurred but not yet identified.
+Receivables that are not individually significant are collectively assessed for impairment by grouping together receivables with similar risk characteristics.